What Are HOV Lanes in Ontario?

 • Light trucks

 Note that this two-person count includes the driver.
 However, keep an eye out for HOV lanes with signs that say “3+” on them.
-A vehicle must have more than two passengers and a driver inside to make use of lanes with this sign.
+A vehicle must have at least three occupants (including the driver) to use lanes marked “3+”.

 The following cars are allowed to use HOV lanes at any time in Ontario, no matter how many people are in the vehicle: